 - Share this article with your girlfriend’s best friend’s boyfriend.
 How many more brownie points can you ask for?

 Got all that?
 Good.
-You’re well on your way to being a woke bae (i.e. a conscious dude) and/or the best boyfriend that ever lived.
-Now go find your beautiful girlfriend and put all of these tips to work.
-Whatever it is you decide to do to make this period a little better for your lady, know that your desire to help is making the world a more period-positive place and, for that, we think you’re awesome!
+Whatever it is you decide to do to make this period a little better for your partner, know that your desire to help is making the world a more period-positive place and, for that, we think you’re awesome!